 Considering the comparison of the purposed models based on the maximum temperature, it can be seen that the model, taking into account the shape deformation, gives a slightly lower maximum temperature than the model without deformation.
-The maximum temperature differences for the two models are about 0.778%, which base on a frequency of 2.45 GHz, microwave power of 10 W and heating time of 300 s.
-This is because the penetration area of microwave of liver tissue in the model without deformation.
-Therefore, the maximum temperature of liver tissue in the model with deformation is slightly higher than the maximum temperature of liver tissue in the model with deformation is slightly higher than the maximum temperature of liver tissue in the model with deformation.
+The maximum temperature differences for the two models are about 0.778%, which based on a frequency of 2.45 GHz, microwave power of 10 W and heating time of 300 s.
+This is because the penetration area of microwave of liver tissue in the model without deformation is smaller than the penetration area of microwave of liver tissue in the model with deformation.
+Therefore, the maximum temperature of liver tissue in model without deformation is slightly higher than the maximum temperature of liver tissue in the model with deformation.